TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 ::::::

-We postpone the proof till the end of this section and first look at examples and a few consequences.
+We postpone the proof until the end of this section and first look at examples and a few consequences.

 ::::::{prf:example}
 :label: Ex:DetRowReduction:RowOps